shuyiwan/Course_Sys_Rec/README.md

 * **Students** that consider which courses to take in the next quarter and need help managing their courses.
 * **Maintainers** that need to modify the courses& courses' descriptions and other information listed on the website.

+## Setup:

+The instructions to get the backend setup can be located [here](MVP/backend/README.md#setting-up-the-backend).